Enalmada/next-reason-boilerplate/README.md

 * non-critical css loaded async with loadCSS (https://github.com/filamentgroup/loadCSS) see _document.js (note I may have hacked this to handle crossorigin)
 * RUM (Real User Monitoring) via next-rum (see _app.js) or site24x7 (see end of _document.js)
 * Node Performance Monitoring via site24x7 (see top of server.js)
+* br compression - you may want to disable if proxy already supports br

 TODO:
 * make it look better